dean-mccarthy/NWSniped-Bot/README.md

 - The snipe does not need to include the target's face, but the target must be recognizable
 - If two or more players are together and send a snipe of the same target(s), only the first snipe sent will count
   - If two or more players are not together but happen to snipe the same target in the same location, they can all get the points
-- A snipe including multiple players together counts as +1 point for each target in the shot
+- A snipe including multiple players together counts as + point(s) for each target in the shot
+- The target may lose point(s) depending on the house rules

 ### Safe Zones:
 - All Aca events are safe times